 “Leader Duvan?”
 Shannon, a passing Falcon asked, concern lining her voice.

 He gave a brief smile and waved a dismissive hand at her.
 “A stray thought halted me, Shannon.”
 He began to walk again, his thoughts running rampant.
 How had the law enforcement branch of the Dominion Conclave become so… treacherous?
 Has my own family member become a traitor to their house’s mission?
 His gut churned in reaction.

 House Matron Uslina, since Feather’s death, held prominent posts on several important house committees, including placement and promotion.
 What he suspected, and now acknowledged to himself at least, he had suspected for a long time.
-Uslina embraced power over mission, over integrity, even over ethics.
+Uslina embraced power over the mission, over integrity, even over ethics.
 Would she cross unfathomable barriers to reach her goal?
 Why had

 she treated Maera so hideously?
 Did she arrange my children’s deaths?
 Why kill my Rea and Quill?
 I have no proof, only her treatment of Maera, nothing about my children.
 He felt his eyes brim with tears but held them back.
 What about my uncle, Uslina’s husband and house leader before my father?
 What about all those deaths?